 17 Tips for Flying with Kids

-1. Preparation and Planning
+1. Preparation and Planning when flying with children

 99% of the time your child will be irritated, cranky or screaming because they are either:

-You must talk to your child before, during and after the flight, so they know exactly what to expect.
+Talk to your child before, during and after the flight, so they know exactly what to expect.

 Describe the experience of flying from checking in, to boarding, to seat space, meals, entertainment, sleeping arrangements, playing, and then disembarking.

 As you go through each procedure during the flight, talk to your child so they are prepared and comfortable: